What is a circumcision?

 Circumcision is the removal of foreskin from the male penis.
 This is a common elective procedure, where the foreskin is separated from the glans and removed.
 The procedure is typically performed under local anesthetic.
 Though circumcision is most commonly performed 1 – 8 weeks after birth, it is an option for patients that later in life suffer from phimosis (when the foreskin can’t be pulled over the head of the penis), recurring balanoposthitis (inflammation of the foreskin) or chronic urinary tract infections which are not adequately resolved with other treatment options.

 Is it necessary?

-The American College of Pediatrics position statement in 2012 notes that it believes the benefits to the procedure outweigh the risks.
+The American Academy of Pediatrics position statement in 2012 notes that it believes the benefits to the procedure outweigh the risks.
 The principal benefits include a reduction in the risk of urinary tract infections, penile cancer, and transmission of HIV and other sexually transmitted diseases.

 What are the risks of this procedure?

 As with any procedure, there are risks.
 Complications of this procedure can include scarring, bleeding, and infection.
 When scheduling this procedure, the doctor will go over the possible risks and complications with you.